-From eccentric and introverted to boisterous and bold, the human personality is a unique, multifaceted thing.
-Personality refers to a distinctive assemblage of traits—characteristic patterns of thinking, feeling, and behaving.
-It derives from a mix of inborn dispositions and inclinations along with environmental factors and experiences.
-Although personality can change over the course of time, one's core characteristics tend to remain steady over a lifetime.
+From eccentric and introverted to boisterous and bold, the human personality is a complex and colorful thing.
+Personality refers to a person's distinctive patterns of thinking, feeling, and behaving.
+It derives from a mix of innate dispositions and inclinations along with environmental factors and experiences.
+Although personality can change over a lifetime, one's core personality traits tend to remain relatively consistent during adulthood.

-While there are countless characteristics that combine in an almost infinite number of ways, people have been trying to find a way to classify personality into types ever since Hippocrates and the ancient Greeks defined four basic temperaments.
-Today, psychologists generally define personality in terms of five basic traits.
+While there are countless characteristics that combine in an almost infinite number of ways, people have been trying to find a way to classify personalities ever since Hippocrates and the ancient Greeks proposed four basic temperaments.
+Today, psychologists often describe personality in terms of five basic traits.
 The so-called Big Five are openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.
-(A new model gaining momentum incorporates honesty-humility as a sixth key trait.)
+A newer model, called HEXACO, incorporates honesty-humility as a sixth key trait.

 What's My Personality Type?

 The idea of a personality "type" is fairly widespread.
-Many people associate a "Type A" personality with a more organized, rigid, competitive, and anxious person, while a type B personality signals flexibility, creativity, and relaxation.
+Many people associate a "Type A" personality with a more organized, rigid, competitive, and anxious person, for example.
 Yet there’s little empirical support for the idea.
-In fact, it didn’t even emerge from psychology—two cardiologists created the concept as a way to understand the connection between stressed patients and the likelihood of developing heart disease and high blood pressure.
+The personality types supplied by the popular Myers-Briggs Type Indicator have also been challenged by scientists.

-Psychologists who study personality believe such typologies generally are too simplistic to account for the many ways people differ in personality.
-Instead, there is broad scientific consensus around the Big Five.
-Each of these key traits contributes to one's personality and is independent of the others.
+Psychologists who study personality believe such typologies generally are too simplistic to account for the ways people differ.
+Instead, there is broad scientific consensus around the Big Five model of trait dimensions, each of which contributes to one's personality and is largely independent of the others.